yijunL/JMSCommunicationClient/README.md

 ## NEW FUNCTION!                                    ---2020/3/28
 The point to point(p2p) communication supports real-time translation!

-# This program is for learning purposes only！
+# This program is for learning purpose only！